Udanoceratops: Skull and dentition

 Udanoceratops had an extremely deep mandible (lower jaw), considerably more so than that of related taxa.
 It is very short, although the extent of this is not entirely certain, as the predentary bone (the one supporting the lower beak in ornithischians) is not preserved.
 Based on the surrounding bone texture, it likely extended almost to the beginning of the tooth row; the gap between the most anterior teeth and the posterior edge of the predentary was only around the diameter of one alveolus (tooth socket).
 The left dentary of PIN 3907/11, the holotype, bears a prominent vertical break on its anterior third, which may be the result of intraspecies conflict.
 Kurzanov forwarded the idea that Udanoceratops engaged in ritual confrontations wherein two individuals, presumably males, would inflict blows on one another by swinging their heads sideways and upwards, in a way similar to that suggested for other ceratopsians.
 Gregory S. Paul, in 2016, instead suggested that the break may have been inflicted by the beak of another individual.
-Due to the overall size of its skull in relation to other basal ceratopsians, it is likely that Udanoceratops had very large mandibular adductor muscles (those responsible for opening, or adducting, the jaw), though not as large as those of ceratopsids.
+Due to the overall size of its skull in relation to other basal ceratopsians, it is likely that Udanoceratops had very large mandibular adductor muscles (those responsible for opening, or adducting, the jaw), though not as large as those of ceratopsids; the muscle attachment sites themselves were likely fairly short, judging by other leptoceratopsids.

 The teeth of Udanoceratops differed between upper and lower jaws.
 The number of teeth on the maxilla has variously been reported as either twelve, or fifteen.
 These maxillary teeth had oval-shaped crowns, with thickened central crests which had shifted posteriorly in relation to the teeth of related taxa, and roots which were relatively short anteroposteriorly (from front-to-back) and had been compressed laterally (from side-to-side) across their length.
 The roots of the dentary teeth, of which there were either twelve, or eighteen, were identical to those on the upper jaw, though the structure of their crowns was very different, having an oblique and very strongly developed central crest.
 Wear patterns indicate that when the jaw was closed, shelves on the labial (outer) side of the dentary teeth would have supported the maxillary teeth.
 Kurzanov suggested, consequently, that Udanoceratops' teeth could operate "only as cutting mechanisms".
 Similar tooth wear patterns have been noted in Archaeoceratops, Montanoceratops, and Leptoceratops.